 A pre-service teacher (PST) in the Primary programme will begin their initial teacher education (ITE) programme in late January with a two-week intensive block of teaching where four of their seven courses will start.
-Three of these courses - Te Ao Māori, Education and Society, and Professional Experience or Practicum, are shared with Early Childhood Education and Secondary Programmes.
-This enables Primary PSTs to gain insights to the context of schooling in Aotearoa NZ, and to understand what Te Whāriki (The Early Childhood curriculum) and the New Zealand Curriculum aspire to provide learners aged 0 to 18.
-For the Professional Experience course, the cross-sector groups will be together for a few shared lectures in which Our Code, Our Standards will be introduced including an exploration of the Code of Professional Responsibility and the standards for the teaching profession.
-After that the sectors will participate in the Professional Experience course in separate sector groups.
-The Primary sector specific course that begins in the January block is Ako and is designed to help PSTs know about how Primary age students learn and how to use responsive teaching approaches to promote Learning.
-This course continues on a weekly basis throughout semester one.
+Two of these courses - Te Ao Māori and Education and Society, are shared with Early Childhood Education and Secondary Programmes.
+The Primary sector specific courses that begins in the January block are Ako and the practicum course, Professional Practice: Primary.
+The Ako course is designed to help PSTs know about how Primary age students learn and how to use responsive teaching approaches to promote learning.
+This course continues on a weekly basis throughout Semester One.

-Following the January two-week intensive block of teaching PSTs complete their first three week block practicum (Practicum One) in School A. Practicum one provides an opportunity for PSTs to observe how their Associate Teacher sets up a learning-focussed, and supportive classroom at the beginning of the year.
+Following the January two-week intensive block of teaching PSTs complete their first Professional Practice: Primary three week block practicum (Practicum One) in School A. Practicum One provides an opportunity for PSTs to observe how their Associate Teacher sets up a learning-focussed, and supportive classroom at the beginning of the year.
 Following Practicum One PSTs continue to work alongside their School A Associate Teacher every Wednesday and Thursday (excluding holidays) until the end of May.
 These regular days in schools will provide an opportunity for PSTs to observe how classroom interactions change over time as routines are established and classroom programmes implemented.
 PSTs will be supported to take increased responsibility for planning and teaching throughout the semester.
 From the end of May PSTs conclude their time in School A with a five week block Practicum (Practicum Two) where they take full responsibility for the learning environment for 10 days.

-The Professional Experience course continues in the second semester with PSTs spending each Wednesday and Thursday in a new school (School B).
+The Professional Practice: Primary course continues in the second semester with PSTs spending each Wednesday and Thursday in a new school (School B).
 PSTs will complete their final five week Practicum (Practicum Three) in School B. The semester two series of Wednesdays and Thursdays in schools begins after the inter-semester break in mid-July and continues for 10 weeks until the end of the school term in late September.
 Over the course of the second semester PSTs will be supported to take increasing responsibility for supported planning and teaching in School B. Practicum Three begins in mid-October and requires PSTs to take full responsibility for the learning environment for 20 days.

-Having experiences in two schools during the Professional Experience course will provide PSTs with an opportunity to experience diverse school contexts over the course of their programme.
+Having experiences in two schools during the Professional Practice: Primary course will provide PSTs with an opportunity to experience diverse school contexts over the course of their programme.
 Having regular Wednesdays and Thursdays in schools culminating in a block practicum allows PSTs to develop relationships with learners and develop their confidence as teachers.
 The regular Wednesdays and Thursdays in schools also enables PSTs to make connections to learning from Te Ao Māori, Education and Society, and Ako courses.

 The Primary Maths and Literacy courses, Maths and Literacy (1) (EDCURRIC 625) and Maths and Literacy (2) (EDCURRIC 626) will enable PSTs to be fully ready to teach numeracy and literacy programmes in Primary and Intermediate schools.
-Maths and Literacy (1) is taught in semester one and Maths and Literacy (2) is taught in semester two.
+Maths and Literacy (1) is taught in Semester One and Maths and Literacy (2) is taught in Semester Two.
 Throughout their engagement in these courses PSTs will have the opportunity design literacy and numeracy learning experiences and implement these during their MaTiS and block two and three practicums.